Ouxsoft/LHTML/docs/README.md

 https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language

 The LHTML5 standard questions the first axiom and extends it as follows:
 + Declarative: Markup should describe a document's structure and other attributes.
-It may provide simple instructions to the processor that it must  removed and may replace with rendered content.
+It may provide simple instructions to the processor that it must  remove and may replace with rendered content.
 It may not perform processing because of separation of concerns.

 ## Document Language
 The document contents are the blueprints for a dynamic web page.
 They allow internal stakeholders to communicate the design of a page.
 The document SHOULD adhere to the [HTML5 spec](https://html.spec.whatwg.org/multipage/), which details how modern markup documents are delivered to the browser, with limited exceptions.
 It MUST consist of tree elements that contain attributes.